 Recontributions of Withdrawals Made for Home Purchases.
 Section 202(b) of the legislation permits an individual who received a "qualified distribution" to contribute up to the amount of the distribution to a qualified employer plan or IRA that would be eligible to receive a rollover contribution of the distribution.
 A qualified distribution is a hardship distribution that an individual received from a qualified employer plan or IRA during the period that is 180 days before the first day of the incident period of the relevant qualified disaster and ending on the date that is 30 days after the last day of the incident period that was to be used to purchase or construct a principal residence in a qualified disaster area that was not purchased or constructed on account of the qualified disaster.
-The contribution need not be made to the same plan from which the distribution was received, and must be made during the "applicable period," which is the period beginning on the first day of the incident period of the qualified disaster and ending on the date that is 30 days after the last day of the incident period.
-The distribution and contribution are treated as made in a direct trustee-to-trustee transfer within 60 days of the distribution.
+The contribution need not be made to the same plan from which the distribution was received, and must be made during the "applicable period," which is the period beginning on the first day of the incident period.
+The distribution are treated as made in a direct trustee-to-trustee transfer within 60 days of the distribution.
 The apparent intent of this rule is to permit the taxpayer to exclude the distribution from gross income to the extent it is recontributed within the required period.